martyboggs/flexbox-mobile-buttons/README.md

 Special keywords `*UP` `*DOWN` `*LEFT` and `*RIGHT` will load super fast svg arrows.

-Include a second parameter to display something besides a string.
+Include a second parameter to display something besides the value (first parameter).

 The `fullscreen()` method adds a fullscreen API integration.
 Include the element you wish to fill your screen.